Rajpratik71/eucalyptus-wiki/AWS-Tools.md

 ## Recommended tools

-**[The AWS Ruby SDK](https://github.com/eucalyptus/eucalyptus/wiki/HOWTO-Use-AWS-Ruby-SDK-with-Eucalyptus)** is Amazon's official Ruby library for AWS services.
+**The [AWS Ruby SDK](https://github.com/eucalyptus/eucalyptus/wiki/HOWTO-Use-AWS-Ruby-SDK-with-Eucalyptus)** is Amazon's official Ruby library for AWS services.
 The Ruby SDK works with Eucalyptus as well, with some minor patches, for those services that Eucalyptus supports.

 **[s3cmd](https://github.com/eucalyptus/eucalyptus/wiki/HowTo-use-s3cmd-with-Eucalyptus)** is the preferred command-line tool for working with files in AWS S3 and Eucalyptus Walrus.

-**[[AWS Toolkit for Eclipse]]** is a plug-in for the Eclipse Java IDE that makes it easier for developers to develop, debug, and deploy Java applications using Amazon Web Services and Eucalyptus.
+**The [[AWS Toolkit for Eclipse]]** is a plug-in for the Eclipse Java IDE that makes it easier for developers to develop, debug, and deploy Java applications using Amazon Web Services and Eucalyptus.

 **[Fog](https://github.com/eucalyptus/eucalyptus/wiki/HOWTO-Use-Fog-with-Eucalyptus)** is a popular Ruby library for management of various cloud resources.

+**[[jclouds]]** allows provisioning and control of cloud resources, including blobstore and compute, from Java and Clojure.
+The jclouds API allows developers to use both portable abstractions and cloud-specific features.

 ## Other tools